nsat/space-services-user-guide/tutorials/ipc/Readme.md

 1. Have `SABERTOOTH` request a file from the `SDR` using `curl`
 1. Review

-Only ports 10000 and above are available to connect to.
+Only ports 10000 and above are available to connect & bind to.
 Only payloads with an overlapping window are reachable.

 ## Prerequisites